AY2324S2-CS2113-W12-2/tp/docs/team/suveene.md

 ####Contributions to Team-Based Tasks
 Set up GitHub team organization and upstream repository.
-Set up skeleton code with Parser, Command and UI packages.
+Set up the skeleton code for the project with Parser, Command and UI packages.
 Worked on fixing bugs found from PE dry run and internal testing.